Data Governance Steering Committee (DGSC)

 - Kelly Thurman, Associate University Council, Legal Affairs

-- Leigh Ann Moffett, Director, Emergency Management
+- Leigh Ann Moffett, Associate Vice President and Chief Risk Officer, Emergency Management

 The primary responsibility of all direct participants in Data Governance is to leverage data as an asset by ensuring optimal data transparency and trust to enhance the best interests of the University.
 Other responsibilities and functions include: